PACS instrument and calibration web pages

 - Within HIPE you can access all the PACS data reduction documentation and the general HCSS and HIPE user documentation for Track 14 here.
 The documentation provided via HIPE opens in a web browser, but for those of you who prefer PDF, we include the PACS Data Reduction Guides as PDF files here (note that within the standalone pdf versions, external links will not work):

-- The what's new in HIPE 14 page lists the changes in HIPE version 14.2 with respect to the 14.0, and provides a detailed list of updated functionalities, product changes, and calibration aspects.
+- The what's new in HIPE 14 page lists the changes in HIPE version 14.2.1 with respect to the 14.x releases, and provides a detailed list of updated functionalities, product changes, and calibration aspects.